+- an individual

+- a partnership

-- an unincorporated association - any organisation not included in section 3.1 - a trust (however, an incorporated trustee may apply on behalf of a trust) - a non-corporate Commonwealth entity.
+- an unincorporated association

+- any organisation not included in section 3.1

+- a trust (however, an incorporated trustee may apply on behalf of a trust)

+- a non-corporate Commonwealth entity.

 4. What the grant money can be used for